bubble66/LibExecutive/readme.txt

 #ha, Creating a new branch is quick!
 byby
-creating a new branch is fast-quick!
+another creating a new branch is fast-quick!

-im fine.